 • Noir de Noir Tom Ford

 • Joop!
 Homme Sexy In Pink

 • Boss Bottled Oud Saffron Hugo Boss

 • The Voice Of The Snake Eau de Parfum Gucci

 • Magnifique Lancome

-Saffron is unique in character and scent which makes it an ideal addition to any world class fragrance.
+Saffron is unique in character and scent which makes it an ideal addition to any world-class fragrance.
 Its Safranal is a sought-after compound for creating exotic, oriental fragrances that cross the East-West border.
 It resembles the always popular scents of leather and wood.

-Persian Saffron, with 89% market share is dominant globally for a good reason.
+Persian Saffron, with an 89% market share is dominant globally for a good reason.
 Its quality makes the difference.
-The strong chemical profile makes it an ideal solution for fragrance industry.
+The strong chemical profile makes it an ideal solution for the fragrance industry.
 Its Safranal is the most recognizable feature according to scientific studies.
-It is described as strong earthy note with bittersweet character.
+It is described as a strong earthy note with a bittersweet character.
 Traditionally, it is well combined with other spicy notes but it can also create surprising new combinations with many flowers.

-Best Iranian Saffron has the essence of our precious Earth with the exotic note of Middle East.
-It is reminder of the soil that nourishes and the hands that nurture the plant to bloom.
+Best Iranian Saffron has the essence of our precious Earth with the exotic note of the Middle East.
+It is a reminder of the soil that nourishes and the hands that nurture the plant to bloom.
 It is the scent of Iran.